Poofy1/CADBUSI-Training/README.md

 ## Usage
 - Clone repository: `git clone https://github.com/Poofy1/CADBUSI-Training.git`
-- Install required Python packages with pip: `pip install -r requirements.txt`
+- Install required Python packages with pip: `pip install -r requirements.txt` or on GCP: `pip install --user --only-binary :all: -r requirements.txt`
 - Configure `./config.py`
 - Generate the [Test Dataset](#test-dataset) or prepare [Custom Data](#dataloader-input-format)
 - You can begin training by running one of the provided training scripts in the immediate directory.
 Each script has its own training loop for that specific technique